 B2 is present in vegan sources such as mushrooms, kidney beans and spinach but is largely unavailable to the body due to the presence of phytochemicals.
 Vegans may need to consume more B2 containing vegetables, legumes and grains in order to counter the limiting effect of phytochemicals.

 Some breads and crackers are fortified with B2 and these are highly recommended for vegans.

 Sunlight and B2 are not friends.
-The B2 status of a food can considerably decrease if exposed to light due to its degrading effect.
+The B2 status of food can considerably decrease if exposed to light due to its degrading effect.
 Vegans should be extra aware of this as they need all the B2 they can get!
 Paper and frosted plastic packaging is recommended to protect B2.

-Those who do not meet B2 requirements may experience glossitis (inflammation of the tongue), angular stomatitis (cracked sides of mouth that never heal), anaemia, fatigue and headaches.
+Those who do not meet B2 requirements may experience glossitis (inflammation of the tongue), angular stomatitis (cracked sides of the mouth that never heal), anaemia, fatigue and headaches.

 Vitamin D is a unique vitamin in that it can be obtained through diet or can be produced endogenously (within the body) in the presence of UV rays.
 Most vitamin D food sources are animal products (for example, milk), therefore, vegans rely heavily on UV rays to meet vitamin D requirements.

 Older vegans with dark skin, living in cold climates and/or experience kidney/liver dysfunction are most at risk of vitamin D deficiency as these factors inhibit endogenous vitamin D production.
 Supplementation may be necessary in these cases in order to avoid osteomalacia (soft bones in adults).

 It’s not all doom and gloom!
 There are plenty of healthful benefits of the vegan diet.